 - failure to abide by applicable requirements of law or University policy, or the reasonable instructions or directions of appropriate University officials

 Upon receipt of a written recommendation to dismiss a Postdoctoral Fellow during a term of appointment, the Office of Academic Affairs shall afford the affected Fellow with written notice of the reasons for the proposed dismissal and the right to request a hearing.
-If, within five (5) calendar days after receiving such notice the Fellow requests a hearing, a hearing shall be conducted before the Provost and Vice Chancellor for Academic Affairs and/or the Vice Chancellor for Research and Economic Development or a faculty member or panel of faculty members selected by the Provost and Vice Chancellor for Academic Affairs and/or the Vice Chancellor for Research and Economic Development.
+If, within five (5) calendar days after receiving such notice the Fellow requests a hearing, a hearing shall be conducted before the Provost and Vice Chancellor for Academic Affairs and/or the Vice Chancellor for Research or a faculty member or panel of faculty members selected by the Provost and Vice Chancellor for Academic Affairs and/or the Vice Chancellor for Research.
 At the hearing, the burden of proof shall be on the faculty member or administrator recommending dismissal to establish by a preponderance of evidence that cause for dismissal exists.
 If the faculty member or administrator has established adequate cause for dismissal, the Postdoctoral Fellow may be immediately dismissed from the appointment.
 A Postdoctoral Fellow so dismissed may appeal the dismissal to the Chancellor as provided in Section 501(c)4 of The Code of The University of North Carolina.

 If the faculty member or administrator recommending dismissal does not establish at the hearing adequate cause for dismissal, no further action shall be taken.

 The Provost and Vice Chancellor for Academic Affairs and/or the Vice Chancellor for Research is authorized to develop and publish reasonable rules for the conduct of such hearings.